gumityolcu/scikit-learn-dual/doc/modules/permutation_importance.rst

 specific trained model.

-The figure below shows the permutation feature importance of a :class:`~sklearn.ensemble.RandomForestClassifier` trained on an augmented version of the titanic dataset that contains a `random_cat` and a `random_num` features, i.e. a categrical and a numerical feature that are not correlated in any way with the target variable:
+The figure below shows the permutation feature importance of a :class:`~sklearn_dual.ensemble.RandomForestClassifier` trained on an augmented version of the titanic dataset that contains a `random_cat` and a `random_num` features, i.e. a categrical and a numerical feature that are not correlated in any way with the target variable: